sshaw/issue-link/README.md

 and `issue-link-issue-alist`.

-URLs are created by matching text against patterns in `issue-link-issue-alist` or, if none matches, by using the current branch's remote (currently only `git` is supported).
+URLs are created by matching text against patterns in `issue-link-issue-alist` or, if none matches, by using the current branch's remote (currently only Git is supported).

 ### Getting an Issue's Link